 - Few studies have addressed the impact of WTC exposure on child and adolescent health, especially physical health.
 Data from the WTC Health Registry's 2003-2004 survey of 3,000 children and adolescents indicate that very young children caught in the dust cloud on 9/11 were at increased risk for developing asthma.
 Six to seven years after 9/11, the Registry found that respiratory symptoms were associated with WTC exposures in younger children and with behavior problems in adolescents.

-- Although cancer takes many years, even decades, to develop 3 early WTC cancer studies based on diagnoses confirmed through 2008 have been published.
+- Although cancer takes many years, even decades, to develop, three early WTC cancer studies based on diagnoses confirmed through 2008 have been published.
 This research suggests that long-term monitoring of cancer occurrence among WTC-exposed individuals is warranted:

-- FDNY found that nearly 9,000 firefighters with WTC exposure may be at greater risk for cancer than firefighters who weren’t exposed.
+- The New York City Fire Department (FDNY) found that nearly 9,000 firefighters with WTC exposure may be at greater risk for cancer than firefighters who weren’t exposed.

-- The Registry focused on cancers occurring in 2007-2008 because they are more likely to be related to WTC exposure than earlier cancers and found small increases in rates of prostate cancer, thyroid cancer and multiple myeloma, a blood cancer, among nearly 34,000 WTC rescue and recovery workers in comparison to New York State residents after adjusting for age, race/ethnicity and sex.
+- The WTC Registry focused on cancers occurring in 2007 and 2008 because they are more likely to be related to WTC exposure than earlier cancers.
+The Registry found small increases in rates of prostate cancer, thyroid cancer and multiple myeloma, a blood cancer, among nearly 34,000 WTC rescue and recovery workers in comparison to New York State residents after adjusting for age, race/ethnicity and sex.
 No increases were found during the same time period among Lower Manhattan residents, area workers and students enrolled in the Registry.

-- Prostate and thyroid cancer rates were higher than expected among nearly 21,000 rescue and recovery workers enrolled in the WTC Health Program in comparison to rates in New York, New Jersey, Connecticut and Pennsylvania in where the majority of workers lived
+- The WTC Health Program found higher-than-expected prostate and thyroid cancer rates among nearly 21,000 rescue and recovery workers enrolled in the Program, compared to overall rates in New York, New Jersey, Connecticut and Pennsylvania, where the majority of workers lived.

-- The only WTC-related mortality Study to be published showed that Registry enrollees were less likely to die in the eight years of follow-up than people in the general New York City population.
-The study, however, also showed that among Lower Manhattan residents, area workers and passersby in the Registry, those with higher levels of WTC exposure may be at greater risk for all-cause mortality and cardiac-related mortality in particular compared to those with intermediate or lower levels of WTC exposure.
+- The only WTC-related mortality study to be published showed that WTC Registry enrollees were less likely to die in the eight years of follow-up than people in the general New York City population.
+However, the study also showed that among Lower Manhattan residents, area workers and passersby in the Registry, those with higher levels of WTC exposure may be at greater risk for all-cause mortality and cardiac-related mortality, especially compared to people with intermediate or lower levels of WTC exposure.

 What Additional Research Can Tell Us